lamarrg/freecodecamp/scientific_computing_with_python/projects/time_calculator/README.md

 The replit page that was actually submitted to FCC is at https://replit.com/@lamarrg/fcc-time-calculator.

-Main.py contains the actual code.
+source folder contains the actual code including tests. (boiler plate beginning code was not included)